 The extreme southern and northern ends of the district, which border South Whidbey Fire/EMS and North Whidbey Fire Rescue are served jointly through automatic aid agreements with both districts.
 Based on these agreements, the closest station or stations with the shortest travel time are dispatched to emergency incidents.
 These partnerships allow all three districts to receive the benefit of reduced travel time based on station location regardless of jurisdiction.
+The district receives an automatic aid aerial ladder from the Oak Harbor Fire Department (OHFD) on commercial fires and an additional engine from North Whidbey Fire Rescue (NWFR) or South Whidbey Fire/EMS (SWFE) on confirmed residential or commercial structure fires.
+Central Whidbey Island Fire & Rescue and SWFE jointly provide joint technical rescue response in both districts.
 The district also maintains mutual aid agreements with all emergency service agencies on Whidbey Island under which agencies may request assistance needed for larger incidents or if resources are committed to another incident.
 The location of automatic aid and mutual aid stations is illustrated in Figure 10.